GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ---
 Local and global coordinate reference systems (CRS).
 Source: British Red Cross (BRC)
 ```

+As you can see, smaller regions look skewed and distorted in a global CRS
+For smaller areas local projections should be used, since they give a more
+accurate display.
+However, local projections heavily distort the map on a global level.

 ### How to check and change the project coordinate reference system